softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 Looking at raw metrics,
-we can see that it breaks down our program into how many lines are code lines, python docstrings, standalone comments, and empty lines.
+we can see that it breaks down our program into how many lines are code lines, Python docstrings, standalone comments, and empty lines.
 This is very useful, since it gives us an idea of how well commented our code is.
 In this case - not very well commented at all!
 For normal comments, the usually accepted wisdom is to add them to explain *why* you are doing something, or perhaps to explain how necessarily complex code works,